Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 evaluate_dynamo = torch.compile(fullgraph=True, dynamic=True)(evaluate_xp)
 ```

-Here the `fullgraph=True` argument is to make sure that the compiled code does not
+Here the `fullgraph=True` argument is to make sure that the jit-compiled code does not
 call back into the Python runtime, and `dynamic=True` argument ensures that we compile
 a single kernel for all input sizes (instead of recompiling a new kernel for each array size).